 It’s never been easier to experience brunch at Republique.
-Order all the hits online, including Margarita Manzke’s incredible pastries, brioche French toast, and kimchi fried rice for takeout or delivery, or make a reservation far in advance for the chance to dine in.
+Order all the hits online, including Margarita Manzke’s incredible pastries, brioche French toast, and kimchi fried rice for takeout or delivery, or be prepared to wait in the long, but speedy, li

 Poppy + Rose

 Grab a seat at Poppy + Rose for crowd-pleasing favorites like a buttermilk fried chicken and waffle, steak breakfast burrito, and biscuits and gravy.
 Reservations are highly recommended on weekends, but fans with some time to keep mid-week can also sneak in for a daytime meal as well, as brunch runs every day here.

 On Sundays from 10 a.m. to 5 p.m., this Mid-City back yard becomes one of the most special places to get brunch in America.
 A true Oaxacan comedor prepared by a 76-year-old Indigenous cook, the homestyle fare reflects a soulful, casual eatery one would find in Oaxaca.
 The feast might include cafe de olla, higaditos (eggs poached with salsa), molotes, and menudo served in a covered outdoor patio.

 Damian’s excellent Mexican cooking translates beautifully to brunch.
 Served on Saturdays and Sundays from 11 a.m. to 2 p.m., the menu includes scallop aguachile, machaca chilaquiles, and a delightful array of pastries, like a blue corn concha and kouign amann with cajeta.
 Brunch cocktails like the smoked highball and daydream — with mezcal, Aperol, and watermelon — will stretch the afternoon even longer.